kinostl/Automatic-Liberation-Map/README.md

 Most of you clicking on this are looking for a play tool, not programming jargon.
 Everything Coding Style onwards is programming jargon.
 Heres what you want to know as a play tester

+## Play Time Warning

+The expected playtimes are calculated by assuming 1 Difficulty will take 15 minutes.
+This means that I have not actually tested this.
+Feel free to expect this to take far less or far more time than listed, as your players might change it due to experience with the game, experience with their characters, or from the usual roleplaying fun that happens during these.

 ## Examples

 [Click here](https://github.com/kinostl/Automatic-Liberation-Map/tree/main/examples) to open the Examples folder from that list above this.
 Inside you will find 8 example maps that I've uploaded.
 Find one you like, they were all generated using this program.